A Strategic Planning Process in 6 Steps.(Infographic)

 Tip: Transparency is key here.
 Not only do the stakeholders and bosses need to be on board, but everyone in the company needs to know what the new changes are and how they will be put in place.
 Make sure you keep everyone informed of their new roles and responsibilities with shareable plans.

-For example, in Ganttic, you can add as many users as you need to your planner, for no additional fee.
 So if using planning software to share your plans, do some research on pricing to verify that your team can actually see their new roles and the changes made.
-For some tips on selecting the best planning tools, you can check out our guide here.
+For some tips on selecting the best tools for resource planning, you can check out our guide here.

 6. Review and adjust